DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/oauth.md

   application exchanging an authorization code for an access token.
 - Implicit grant: This grant type is similar to the authorization code grant, but is used for browser-based applications where the client secret cannot be kept secret.
 The access token is returned directly to the client instead of being exchanged for an authorization code.
-- Resource owner password credentials grant: This grant type is used when the client already has the user's username and password, and needs to obtain an access token directly from the authorization server.
+- Resource owner password credentials grant: This grant type is used when the client already has the user's username and password and needs to obtain an access token directly from the authorization server.
 - Client credentials grant: This grant type is used when the client needs to access its own resources, rather than a user's resources.
 It involves the client providing its own credentials to the authorization server to obtain an access token.